compoundpartners/js-articles/README.rst

 ======================

-Please head over to our `documentation`_ for all the details on how to install, configure and use Aldryn News & Blog.
+Please head over to our `documentation`_ for all the details on how to install, configure and use JumpSuite Articles.

 You can also find instructions on `how to upgrade`_ from earlier versions.